severian42/Symbolic-Emergence-Field-Analysis/README.md

 **(Important Note:** SEFA is **not** a primality test, nor an attempt to prove the Riemann Hypothesis.
 It's an exploratory tool for quantifying emergent structure correlated with arithmetic properties.)

-*   For a detailed summary of the experiment and results, see `LORE BRIEF.md`.
+*   For a detailed summary of the experiment and results, see `L.O.R.E_Paper.md`.
 *   Raw output files and plots are in the `lore_standalone_results/` directory.
 *   The full mathematical derivation is in `SEFA.md`.
 *   A derivation exploring physical interpretations (wavefront shift, quantum energy shift) is in `SEFA_IGS.md`.